parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.AbsTol 1E-8

-This key gives a clipping value for data written to PFSB files.
+*double* **Solver.Drop** 1E-8 This key gives a clipping value for data written to PFSB files.
 Data values greater than the negative of this value and less than the value itself are treated as zero and not written to PFSB files.
-Example
-Useage:

 .. container:: list